Louis E. Sola: Military career

-Sola served as a Strategic Debriefer for the United States Army Intelligence and Security Command in Munich, Germany after the fall of the Berlin Wall by strategically debriefing refugees from Eastern Europe.
-Subsequently, he served in Counterintelligence and Counter Narcotics missions in Panama with the United States Southern Command, commanded by future Drug Czar General Barry McCaffrey, during the War on Drugs and the fall of Pablo Escobar.
-Sola earned the US Army Parachutist Badge (Airborne) and was awarded the Humanitarian Service Medal for his efforts during the 1994 Cuban rafter crisis.
-His accounts of the resilience of the Cuban people where latter recounted in the Financial Times.
-Sola has honored his grandfather on numerous occasions for his service and sacrifice during World War II and his encouragement for him to enlist in the US Army.
+Sola served in the United States Army from 1986 - 1997 as a strategic debriefer, interrogator, and counterintelligence agent.
+He was assigned to the 18th Battalion within the Military Intelligence Corps (United States Army) in Munich, Germany (part of the 66th Military Intelligence Brigade and the U.S. Army Intelligence and Security Command) where he conducted human intelligence operations and debriefed refugees from Eastern Europe immediately following the fall of the Berlin Wall.
+Subsequently, he served with the 470th Military Intelligence Brigade in Panama as an interrogator and Spanish linguist.
+In this role, he supported counterintelligence and counternarcotics missions for the United States Southern Command under General Barry McCaffrey during the War on Drugs and the fall of Pablo Escobar.
+Sola earned the U.S. Army Parachutist Badge (Airborne) and was awarded the Humanitarian Service Medal for his efforts during the 1994 Cuban rafter crisis.
+His first-hand accounts of the Cuban people's resilience were reported in the Financial Times.
+On numerous occasions, Sola has honored his grandfather for his service and sacrifice during World War II and given him credit for encouraging his own enlistment in the U.S. Army.

 Politics

-Sola previously ran for the United States House of Representatives seat for as a Republican political candidate against Democratic Representative Frederica Wilson.
-Both candidates were removed from the ballot which was cited as a factor that led to the 2018 U.S. Florida Senate election recount.
-Sola has publicly stated he will not run for Florida's 26th congressional district in 2020.
-Sola would have been one of the wealthiest members of the United States Congress according to his financial public disclosure.
-Sola has been featured in the media as a conservative donor and as an early supporter of Donald Trump in 2016.
-Sola is a strong advocate of America First policy and has endorsed Donald Trump for President in 2020 and in 2024.
+In 2018, Sola ran for the United States House of Representatives in as a Republican candidate against Democratic incumbent Frederica Wilson.
+Sola publicly stated that he would not run again for Florida's 26th congressional district in the subsequent 2020 election.
+He has been featured in the media for his involvement in conservative politics as a donor and an early supporter of Trump in 2016.
+He also endorsed Trump for President in 2020 and 2024 and continues to be a strong advocate for the president's America First policy.